pendo324/EssentialNowPlaying/README.md

 So bascially its just something that I made to replace SMG.
 If anyone actually sees this and wants to request a player, just make an issue on the github page.

+## NOTICE
+There is a new, rewritten version available here: https://github.com/pendo324/universal-np.
+I intend to add features to it much more regularly.
+It has most of the same features, and I really need people to test it pls.

 Currently supported:
   - Desktop (Windows [tested], *NIX [untested]):
     * Spotify